understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

 * Blocks stored across slave nodes

-* Files can be made up of many blocks, blcoks not necessarily stored on same node
+* Files can be made up of many blocks, blocks not necessarily stored on same node

 * Block by block basis - blocks stored randomly on nodes